Comprehensive Employee Benefits & Group Health Insurance Solutions in Arkansas

 • Out-of-pocket expenses

-• Employee wellness initiatives
+• Staffer wellness initiatives

-First, small businesses can insure themselves with a simple group health plan.
+First, small businesses can insure themselves with a simple team health plan.
 The company selects the insurer and the structure, negotiating for the coverage and premiums.
 The employer and the employees often share the cost.

 The second option is the Qualified Small Employer Health Reimbursement Arrangement (QSEHRA).
 Employers can offer a certain amount of money in benefits each month to employees who purchase insurance individually.